-With years of composing, mixing, and mastering for games, radio, accompaniments, and other media under my belt, I'm confident I can help take your project to the next level.
+With 9+ of producing, composing, mixing, and mastering for games, radio, accompaniments, and other media under my belt, I'm confident I can help take your project to the next level.
 I specialize in all kinds of orchestral/acoustic tracks.
-Minimalism, hybrid, epic, emotional, full orchestra, chamber ensembles, etc. . . https://www.damiencasteel.com/home
+Visit my website to see more, I would love to work with you. . . https://www.damiencasteel.com/home

 My name is Damien Casteel and I'm a composer with a particular focus on dramatic scoring and storytelling for games, film, and other media.
 With my music, I make sure to pay careful attention to melody development and motifs, following suit to some of my favorite composers such as John Williams and Ramin Djawadi.
 I draw inspiration from my dark past as well as the sublime beauty of everyday life.